coincord/ezra-link-token/README.md

-# Sample Hardhat Project
+# Ezrah Link

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+The Ezrah Link CND token.
+This project encompasses the various version releases of this smart contract.

 Try running some of the following tasks: